 - Applicable laws

-The non-compete provisions may be an important factor if you plan on being on a number of different Boards of Directors.
-Some of these agreements will specifically name whether the Contracts (Rights of Third Parties) Act of 1999 is applicable.
+The non-compete provisions may be an important factor if you plan on being on a number of different boards.
 Make sure you note the country for laws and jurisdiction, it might not be the United Kingdom, notably if you are joining the board of a non-UK based organisations.

 You will also need to determine a viable communication policy.
-While you are not an employee of said company, you will be expected to comply with all modifications in policies (i.e. data protection).
+While you are not an employee of the organisation, you will be expected to comply with all modifications in policies.